Jurager/teams/README.md

 > Access rights granted to a group of users takes precedence over rights granted to a user in a team.

-> At the moment there is a restriction, a team user can only belong to one group.

 Examples of use of this behavior:

  * The user has permission to `server:edit` within the team, but is part of a group that is restricted from `server:edit` for certain entities.